vasandr13/cv/README.md

 # cv
-This is my CV or Resume in .pdf, .docx and .md formats.
+This is my CV or Resume in different formats.